 The major drawback here is that you might shift your focus to the wrong thing.
 Instead of learning CSS, you learn the logic of a framework, often forgetting what is under the hood and how to write actual CSS.
 The funny thing is that what is happening under the hood is not so much complicated anyway, and it would make much more sense for your evolution as a developer if you invested in it in the first place.

 After all, the knowledge you acquire from learning a framework has an expiration date and is limited to the framework’s environment.
+If at some point, you decide to switch, all the hours that you spent learning the old framework seems like wasted time, as the knowledge that you obtained is of no use anymore.
 Learning the underlying technology, on the other hand, will never become obsolete (at least as long as the technology itself remains relevant) and will be valuable no matter the tools that you end up using.

 The alternative: Writing CSS from scratch